pfsense/docs/source/packages/pfblocker.rst

 pfBlocker-NG Package
 ====================

-pfBlocker introduces an Enhanced Alias Table Feature to pfSense.
+**pfBlocker-NG** introduces an Enhanced Alias Table Feature to pfSense.

 What it allows:

--  Assigning many IP address URL lists from sites like I-blocklist to a single alias and then choose a rule action.
+* Assigning many IP address URL lists from sites like I-blocklist to a single alias and then choose a rule action.
--  Blocking countries and IP ranges.
+* Blocking countries and IP ranges.

-Replaces Countryblock and IPblocklist (provides same functionality of both in one package and more)
+* Replacment of both **Countryblock** and **IPblocklist** by providing the same functionality, and more, in one package.

-This package only uses native functions of pfSense instead of file hacks and table manipulation as was done in Countryblock and IPblocklist.
+* Uses native functions of pfSense instead of file hacks and table manipulation.

 Current version is 1.0.1 and includes:

-Country_Block features
+* Country_Block features

-IP_Blocklist features
+* IP_Blocklist features

-Dashboard widget
+* Dashboard widget

-XMLRPC Sync
+* XMLRPC Sync

-Dashboard widget with aliases applied and package hit
+* Dashboard widget with aliases applied and package hit

-Lists update frequency
+* Lists update frequency

-Many new options to choose what to block and how to block.
-Network lists may be used in to custom rules.
+* Many new options to choose what to block and how to block.
+* Network lists may be used for custom rules.

 How to
 ------